 Many shipping lines offer reefer containers and transport solutions.
 Below, we’ve listed some of our favourites:

 MSC has an extensive, internationally renowned reefer fleet, along with expert reefer teams to assist with the smooth flow of operations.
 Their team is highly experienced in transporting chilled and frozen goods, such as meat, dairy, poultry and fish, having shipped 1.8 million TEU of reefer cargo throughout 2019.

 Their coverage expands all around the world, and they can monitor your shipment from the beginning to the end of the shipping journey.

-Cosco also operate a global network of reefers, helping clients transport their goods from Point A to Point B with care and expertise.
-They’ll make sure that your reefer is clean and in an excellent condition prior to the cargo being shipped.
+Cosco also operates a global network of reefers, helping clients transport their goods from Point A to Point B with care and expertise.
+They’ll make sure that your reefer is clean and in excellent condition prior to the cargo being shipped.

 In May 2020, ONE announced the addition of 5,000 new reefer containers to their fleet, with state-of-the-art Controlled Atmosphere (CA) technology.
 The company announced its commitment to servicing the demand for perishable cargo transport, as its new addition follows its previous purchase of 6,000 reefer units in 2019.

 Maersk is the world’s largest shipping service, boasting over 300 years of reefer expertise.
 They utilise modern Remote Container Management technology to assist importers and exporters to monitor the conditions of their cargo inside the container at each stage of the shipping process.

 Their reefers are able to send satellite messages with updates on temperature, humidity and carbon dioxide levels to Maersk’s Reefer Tower, the port of arrival, importers, exporters and other parties in the supply chain.

 Take out Marine Insurance when Shipping Temperature-Controlled Cargo